PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 are represented by returned counters or explicit prune accounting.
 Preserve phase order, characterize before production changes, and commit/push only.
 Do not create or update a pull request.

+## Indexed shape-convergence stable-scan characterization checkpoint

+`_run_indexed_shape_convergence_cleanup()` owns dead-operator pruning, an initial static-shape reconciliation, dynamic-Reshape resolution, and a final static-shape reconciliation under one `ModelIRGraphIndex`.
+The final scan still runs when all three preceding mutation dictionaries are zero.

+A strict expected-failure fixture now requires that complete stable path to execute only one reconciliation.
+Three passing fixtures preserve the final reconciliation independently after a prune mutation, a first-reconciliation metadata mutation, or a dynamic-Reshape mutation.
+This deliberately does not assume that one changing reconciliation is already a fixed point.

+At implementation, initialize the final result to the exact zero dictionary and invoke the second reconciliation only when one of the three preceding pure mutation dictionaries is positive.
+Preserve aggregate statistics, the shared index, LayoutState forwarding, and both production call boundaries.
+Validate dynamic Reshape, shape reconciliation, final convergence, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.